Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 How Does the FedNow API Work?

-Modern Treasury’s API connects over 10,000 financial institutions to the FedNow Service.
+Modern Treasury’s API connects financial institutions to the FedNow Service.
 Through the API, users can initiate real-time transactions, receive immediate alerts about payment statuses, and begin payment requests directly from customers to provide instant payments and better customer experiences.

 The service is characterized by key functionalities such as: